Access to Work (A2W) and Covid-19

 If you are worried about the additional costs of employing someone who has a disability or long term physical or mental health condition, Access to Work can provide financial support where help or adaptations go beyond any reasonable adjustments you may have to make.
+It provides:

 - Advice to disabled people, Deaf people (British Sign Language users), people with long-term health conditions and employers.